Skip to main content

 How to Become a Supply Chain Manager

-Depending on the industry, the knowledge required to tailor management systems to each company can look quite different, making background knowledge of a company’s business sector an important first step in supply chain management.
+Depending on the industry, the knowledge required to tailor management systems can look quite different, making background knowledge of a company’s business sector an important step in supply chain management.
 In some cases, the supply chain talent shortage may also open up opportunities for candidates to gain workplace experience while pursuing their education, with some companies choosing to invest in the right person to ensure that they understand the nuances of their field.

 Capitalize on the Supply Chain Shortage With a Career in Management

-An online program that focuses on the practical skills required to become a key player in the domestic and global economy, the BSBA from App State was designed to equip students with the knowledge they need to succeed.
-Discover how you can capitalize on the supply chain talent shortage by building a career in management.
+An online program that focuses on the practical skills required to become a key player in the domestic and global economy, the BSBA from App State Online is designed to equip students with the knowledge they need to succeed.

 Sources: